WPGlobus/WPGlobus/readme.txt

 * FIXED:
 	* Fix localize_url() for URL  without www
 	* Broken tabs for post types which don't support 'title' or 'editor'
+	* Support All in One SEO pack plugin at post-new.php page

 = 1.0.8.1 =
 * FIXED: